eclipse-tractusx/portal/charts/localdev/README.md

 The tool is necessary due to [#7332](https://github.com/kubernetes/minikube/issues/7332).

-### Additional network setup on Windows/wsl2 with NTLM-proxy
+### Network Setup on Windows/wsl2 with NTLM-proxy

-configure wsl networking, assign additional fixed ip-addresses to both wsl2 and windows, the wsl2-ip-address will then be used as cluster-ip-address.
+Configure wsl networking, assign additional fixed IP addresses to both wsl2 and windows, the wsl2-ip-address will then be used as cluster-ip-address.
 Do **not** use 127.0.0.1 as Cluster IP, as this causes issues when services try to access other services via the ingress from within the cluster.

-in this tutorial we use:
+In this tutorial we use:

 - windows additional host ip 169.254.254.1
 - wsl2 ip 169.254.254.2

 #### px-proxy

-install px-proxy version v0.9.2 (or later) from <https://github.com/genotrance/px/releases> (minimum version is v0.9.0)
+Install px-proxy version v0.9.2 (or later) from <https://github.com/genotrance/px/releases> (minimum version is v0.9.0)

 px.ini